theodi/collaborative-data-patterns-catalogue/jekyll/collections/_patterns/revert-change.md

 Usually mistakes will be caught and reversed by project administrators or moderators.
 But it is possible for a project to allow anyone to revert any entry, even if it was made by someone else.
 The nature of the project will determine whether a permissions-based system is needed, so that only administrators, moderators or the original editor can revert changes.

-If a contributor makes repeated incorrect or malicious edits then **[Escalating Blocking](/patterns/managing-conflict/escalating-blocking)**.
-Might be applied.
+If a contributor makes repeated incorrect or malicious edits then **[Escalating Blocking](/patterns/managing-conflict/escalating-blocking)** might be applied.